SitecorePowerShell/Book/appendix/presentation/reset-layout.md

 # Reset-Layout

-Resets the layout for the specified item.
+Resets the SharedLayout or FinalLayout field for the specified item.

 ## Syntax